In most Huffman implementations I'm aware of, decoding symbols is achieved in a serial fashion, one-symbol-after-another.

-Decoding fast is not that trivial, but it has been well studied already.
+Decoding fast is not that trivial, but it has been already well studied.
 Eventually, the one symbol per decoding operation becomes its upper limit.

 Consider how work a fast Huffman decoder : all possible bit combinations are pre-calculated into a table, of predefined maximum depth.
 For each bit combination, it's a simple table lookup to get the symbol decoded and the number of bits to consume.